5 Slang Activities for Teaching Informal English (with Useful Vocabulary List)

 26. On the house

 If something is “on the house” it means something is free of charge.
-Students should become familiar with this phrases especially if they plan on traveling in English speaking countries.
+Students should become familiar with this phrase especially if they plan on traveling to English speaking countries.

 Here.
 Have another cup of coffee- on the house!